+Do you struggle to find an outfit despite having plenty of clothes?
 It happens to the best of us – we get wardrobe overload and getting dressed soon becomes stressful.
-When we are stressed out and under unnecessary pressure we prevent ourselves from feeling our most fabulous and confident selves.
+When we are stressed out and under unnecessary pressure, we prevent ourselves from feeling our most fabulous and confident selves.
 Too much stuff makes getting ready a chore.
 A badly edited wardrobe also makes getting ready extremely un-fun.

 Sometimes all it takes is a fresh look at your existing collection.
 Very often all that is required is an edit.
 Clear out the clutter and focus on the great pieces that you already have.

 A lot can be done with the clothes we already own – we just need to be more resourceful with what we’ve got.
-We live in such a throw away, wear it once culture and this is no longer a process that is kind to us, other people or the planet.
+We live in such a throwaway, wear it once culture, and this is no longer a process that is kind to us, other people, or the planet.

 I encourage women to think about the impact of fast fashion, the benefits of becoming less wasteful – and to start using more of what they already own.

 For 6-months, I didn’t buy a single fashion or beauty item, which I then extended to 2-years!
 I simply used what I already had – and got really creative with styling, and alterations.
 It was actually a lot easier and less stressful than I anticipated.
 The truth is most of us live within a life of excess.
 When we have too much stuff it’s hard to focus.
 Simplicity here is key.
 A workable wardrobe is much easier to master and makes us feel super confident (yet sustainable).
 It really comes down to owning less stuff, wearing what we have more… and shopping for quality not quantity.